guardian/grid/docker/README.md

 ## Known Limitations on OSX
 ### Memory
-By default, on OSX, the docker VM has 2GB of memory - you'll most likely want to increase it.
+Docker runs on a VM on OSX.
+By default, this VM is allocated 2GB of memory and you'll likely want to increase it.

-This can be done by running [`./osx-setup.sh`](./osx-setup.sh).
+You can do this using [`adjust-memory.sh`](./osx/adjust-memory.sh)

+### DNS
+You also need to edit you hosts file on OSX to route the DNS names to the IP address of the Docker VM.

+Add the output of [`hosts.sh`](./osx/hosts.sh) to `/etc/hosts`.

 ### Shared folders
 By default, Docker on OSX mounts `$HOME` as a shared folder between OSX and the Docker VM.